 CT Coronary Angiography

 Nuclear imaging techniques are available to assess cardiac anatomy and function.
-In nuclear imaging, a radioactive substance is delivered to the myocardium, and the gamma rays released as part of radioactive decay are detected by external cameras.
+A radioactive substance is delivered to the myocardium in nuclear imaging, and external cameras detect the gamma rays released as part of radioactive decay.

 One type of nuclear imaging is that used in computerized tomography coronary angiography (CTCA).
-CTCA allows for the assessment of the arteries that supply blood to the cardiac muscle (coronary arteries).
-It is a non-invasive procedure but patients are exposed to radiation.
+CTCA allows for assessing the arteries that supply blood to the cardiac muscle (coronary arteries).
+It is a non-invasive procedure, but patients are exposed to radiation.